 CRM stands for customer relationship management, but it means so much more than that.
-A well-functioning CRM is an essential part of any organisation, helping you stay on top of the details so you can focus on what’s most important: providing your customers with an incredible experience to grow your business.
+A well-functioning CRM is an essential part of any organization, helping you stay on top of the details so you can focus on what’s most important: providing your customers with an incredible experience to grow your business.

 What is a CRM and what does it do?

 A CRM software helps you manage your external relationships, including contact information, sales opportunities, histories of past interactions, and more.
-This wealth of data helps you and your agency keep tabs on a customer’s record for their entire lifecycle.
+This wealth of data helps you and your organization keep tabs on a customer’s record for their entire lifecycle.
 This kind of knowledge is essential for building and maintaining relationships, allowing you to give each relationship the individual focus it needs and scaling your ability to do so.

 A CRM keeps everything in one place rather than spreading information across inboxes, spreadsheets, or sticky notes.
 It can be installed on-premise or cloud-based.
-As technology evolves and more organisations look to a digitally transformed future, cloud-based CRMs are proving to be the more popular option.
+As technology evolves and more organizations look to a digitally transformed future, cloud-based CRMs are proving to be the more popular option.
 While an on-premise CRM requires an IT team to manage, upgrade, and troubleshoot the software, a cloud-based CRM hosts data remotely from a server.
 This fundamental difference means more accessibility, flexibility, and security, often saving valuable time and expenses.

 Plus, a CRM is more than just a library to store data.
 A well-integrated CRM can streamline your business and improve your relationships with customers.
-CRMs can provide personalised insights into your business, integrate with emails, messaging, and other applications, track and target activities, and so much more.
+CRMs can provide personalized insights into your business, integrate with emails, messaging, and other applications, track and target activities, and so much more.

 How is a recruiting CRM different?

 We know that recruiting is a unique industry.
 There’s no product to sell; it’s about building connections between the most talented candidates and clients.
-The recruiting industry is people-oriented.
+The staffing industry is people-oriented.
 Thus, a recruiting CRM is different from the rest.

-General CRMs are built for a range of industries, while a recruiting CRM will be purpose-built for the complexities of recruitment.
+General CRMs are built for a range of industries, while a recruiting CRM will be purpose-built for the complexities of staffing.
 Rather than having you invest in aspects of a CRM your agency likely will never use, a recruiting CRM will provide what you need with no workarounds.
-Built with recruitment in mind, it will leverage industry experience to provide you with the tools to best engage with your candidates – and provide your clients with top-tier talent.
+Built with staffing in mind, it will leverage industry experience to provide you with the tools to best engage with your candidates – and provide your clients with top-tier talent.